 You can customise these options with relevant flags

 The -s flag sets the subnet range and must be in the x.x.x.x/xx subnet format ie 10.0.10.0/24.
 Masquerading is on by default.
-The -n flag sets masquerading for outward internet access for the br0 network interface.
+The -n flag sets masquerading for outward internet access for the br0 network interface off.
 The -d flag sets the domain.
 For instance the default flockport bridge is set to the '.app' domain.
 When you add a bridge you can set a specific domain for that network.

-You can use 'recipes' to build containers.
-Flockport recipes are a set of instructions to build containers.
-This makes it easy to not only create and share containers but also define your applications for repeatable builds and create and share container based applications.
+Flockport recipes are a set of instructions to build app containers.
+Recipes make it easy to define your applications for repeatable builds and create and share container based applications.

 To build a container simply point it at a folder with a .recipe file.